skip to main content

 To see how Wi-Fi 7 reduces interference, you must first understand how wide Wi-Fi channels work.

-When your router selects channel 36 and sets it to 80 MHz, you’re actually using four bonded channels:
+When your router selects channel 36 and sets it to 80 MHz, you’re actually using four channels bonded into one:

 36 + 40 + 44 + 48